Adolescence: Growth spurt

 The adolescent growth spurt is a rapid increase in the individual's height and weight during puberty resulting from the simultaneous release of growth hormones, thyroid hormones, and androgens.
 Males experience their growth spurt about two years later, on average, than females.
-During their peak height velocity (the time of most rapid growth), adolescents grow at a growth rate nearly identical to that of a toddler—about 10.3 cm (4 inches) per year for males and 9 cm (3.5 inches) per year for females.
-In addition to changes in height, adolescents also experience a significant increase in weight (Marshall, 1978).
+During their peak height velocity (the time of most rapid growth), adolescents grow at a growth rate nearly identical to that of a toddler—typically 8.8–11.8 cm per year for males (about 70% at age between 13 and 15 years) and 8.0–10.0 cm per year for females (age 11–13) (based on data from white British adolescents who participated in the Harpenden Growth Study).
+In addition to changes in height, adolescents also experience a significant increase in body mass / weight.
 The weight gained during adolescence constitutes nearly half of one's adult body weight.
 Teenage and early adult males may continue to gain natural muscle growth even after puberty.

 The accelerated growth in different body parts happens at different times, but for all adolescents, it has a fairly regular sequence.
 The first places to grow are the extremities—the head, hands and feet—followed by the arms and legs, then the torso and shoulders.
 This non-uniform growth is one reason why an adolescent body may seem out of proportion.

 During puberty, bones become harder and more brittle.
 At the conclusion of puberty, the ends of the long bones close during the process called epiphysis.
 There can be ethnic differences in these skeletal changes.
 For example, in the United States, bone density increases significantly more among black than white adolescents, which might account for decreased likelihood of black women developing osteoporosis and having fewer bone fractures there.